mrkrisworld/discord-slack-sync/README.md

 ## How to setup

 In short: create a Slack App at https://api.slack.com/apps and a Discord App at https://discord.com/developers/applications.
 Set permission to read channels and read and write messages.
-Put bot tokens, app tokens and channel IDs in the corresponding .env variables. $npm build $node sync.js
+Put bot tokens, app tokens and channel IDs in the corresponding .env variables. $npm install $node sync.js